iblh/hexo-theme-material/content/pages/cheatsheets/postgres.md

 create user

+`-D`
-: `-D` (The new user will not be allowed to create databases.)
+: (The new user will not be allowed to create databases.)
+`-P`
-: `-P` (If given, createuser will issue a prompt for the password of the new user.
+: (If given, createuser will issue a prompt for the password of the new user.
 This is not necessary if you do not plan on using password authentication.)
+`-S`
-: `-S` (The new user will not be a superuser.)
+: (The new user will not be a superuser.)
+`-E`
-: `-E` (Encrypts the user's password stored in the database.
+: (Encrypts the user's password stored in the database.
 If not specified, the default password behavior is used.)

 	createuser -D -S -E -P <name>